Animesh-Parashar/x402-gateway/README.md

 x402-gateway answers:

-> “Has this request paid?”
+> “Has this request been paid for?”

-These operate at different layers of the stack.

 ---